Our 4 Day-Week initiative sparks a global Flexible Working conversation

 We ran an eight-week trial between March and April 2018, and unsurprisingly the staff loved it.
 In the interests of openness and to ensure independent analysis, we engaged two of New Zealand’s top researchers to run projects alongside our trial to properly measure the results.

 We had Dr. Helen Delaney from the University of Auckland Business School handle the qualitative piece and Professor Jarrod Haar from Auckland University of Technology was charged with the quantitative research.
-Their findings can be seen here.

 The results were startling.
 Not surprising, work-life balance improved, stress (and interestingly, perceived workloads) dropped, whilst scores for leadership, commitment, stimulation, and empowerment increased by more than 40%.